 - 1. Tenure Holder/Owner person or entity to which the tenure/ forest licence has been assigned.
 Tenure holder is also the owner as per WorkSafeBC Workers Compensation Act Part 2 Division 1. - 2.
-Tenure Manager person or entity that has taken on the responsibility for oversight of tenure management activities including contractor management.
-For the purposes of this document that is the tenure holder/owner. - 3.
-Employer includes every person or company under contract of hiring, written or oral, expressed

-- or implied, a person engaged in work in or about an industry. - 4.
+Tenure Manager person EMPLOYED by the Tenure Holder that has taken on the responsibility for oversight of tenure management activities including contractor management. - 3.
+Employer includes every person or company under contract of hiring, written or oral, expressed or implied, a person engaged in work in or about an industry. - 4.
 Worker includes a person who has entered into or works under a contract of hiring, written or oral, expressed or implied. - 5.
 Driver any person/individual that utilizes a passenger vehicle to access the tenure area for the purpose of management related activities. - 6.
 Contractor person or entity under contract to carry out forest management activities within the tenure area. (i.e. development, harvesting, silviculture etc.) - 7.
 Dependent Contractor is a subcontractor that is completely dependent on your company for work, even though it may have its own legal status and WorkSafeBC account. - 8.
 Prime Contractor means, in relation to a multiple-employer workplace. - (a) the directing contractor, employer or other person who enters into a written agreement with the owner of that workplace to be the prime contractor, or - (b) if there is no agreement referred to in paragraph (a), the owner of the workplace.

-Prime contractor requirements are only in place when there is a multi-employer workplace, which is a workplace where workers of 2 or more employers are working at the same time.
+Prime Contractor requirements are only in place when there is a multi-employer workplace, which is a workplace where workers of 2 or more employers are working at the same time.

-Prime contractors are responsible for coordinating the safety activities of all companies on a worksite.
+Prime Contractors are responsible for coordinating the safety activities of all companies on a worksite.